Crèvecœur chicken: Characteristics

 The Crèvecœur has a crest similar to that of the Houdan breed.
 Unlike the Houdan, it is four-toed and has a v-shaped comb like that of the La Flèche.

 It is most commonly black, and this is the only colour variant recognised in the United Kingdom and in the United States.
 Three other colours are recognised in France: blue, white, and cuckoo.
 The face, comb, ear-lobes and wattles are bright red, the legs and feet slate blue or black.
 The beak is a dark horn colour, the eyes may be red or sometimes black.

 Use

 The Crèvecœur was traditionally kept as a dual-purpose chicken, raised both for its eggs and for its meat, which is of high quality.
 The eggs are white, and weigh about 55 g.
-It is now raised primarily for poultry exhibition.
+In the twenty-first century it is raised primarily for poultry exhibition.